Randy Arozarena Player Props: Rays vs. Braves

 Braves Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the second-ranked team ERA across all league pitching staffs (3.61).
+- The Braves' 3.57 team ERA ranks second among all league pitching staffs.

-- Braves pitchers combine to allow the sixth-fewest home runs in baseball (91 total, one per game).
+- Braves pitchers combine to surrender 91 home runs (one per game), the sixth-fewest in baseball.

-- The righty last appeared on Sunday against the Miami Marlins, when he tossed 6 2/3 innings, allowing two earned runs while giving up six hits.
+- The right-hander last appeared on Monday against the Cleveland Guardians, when he tossed 6 2/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.